LucaBarda/SE-MyShelfie/README.md

 # MyShelfie

-Application developed as part of the course "Software Engineering" @ Politecnico di Milano.
+Application developed as part of the Software Engineering course @ Politecnico di Milano.

 ## Goal
 Implementing an online version of the board game "My Shelfie".